bkushagra742/ReconX_kushagra/README.md

 ## License

-MIT License.
+private project .
 See the in-app About Application screen for the open-source acknowledgements (Compose, Room, DataStore, security-crypto, biometric, coroutines).

 &copy; 2026 Kushagra Singh Bisht.
 All Rights Reserved.